MapMaths/filedown/README.md

 # Filedown

-> A Markdown-HTML file Node library based on Showdown and Chalk written in JavaScript.
+> A Markdown-HTML file converter library based on Showdown and Chalk written in JavaScript.

 # Highlights

-- Make Markdown into HTML quickly and conveniently.
+- Convert Markdown or HTML with less codes.
-- Use variables `m` and `h` to mark what kind of file will be output.
+- Use variables `mh` and `hm` to mark what kind of file will be output.

 # Install